Grimhaven: Synopsis

 When Curly and Patsy enter the room, Hoke botches an attempt to kill Curly with the letter opener.
-Curly overpowers him and ends up kicking the false teeth of his mouth.
+Curly overpowers him and ends up kicking the false teeth out of his mouth.
 Curly has no interest in involving the police, but police officer Arthur arrives back at the house to let Hoke know his truck has been found.
 Hoke makes a hasty exit with the officer and goes to retrieve his car where the ignition is being repaired at a garage.
 He then drives south of town on U.S. Highway 101 to Seal Beach, where he checks into a motel to spends his final few days before being apprehended by the police.
 His reasoning for the crime spree is the solitude he will find on Death Row until he is executed, enjoying the privacy of a single cell, working on his chess problems and reading, left to his own devices.